Click here to view this briefing in PDF format.

 2. Anti-penalisation provision

-The Minister has described the Bill as one of the most significant pieces of employment legislation in a generation, which she states is balanced and fair to both employers and employees.
+The Minister has described the Act as one of the most significant pieces of employment legislation in a generation, which she states is balanced and fair to both employers and employees.
 IBEC, the business and employer association for organisations based in Ireland, has expressed concern that the provisions “will significantly damage the Irish business model and erode our competitiveness” and that “the administration and compliance requirements brought about by these proposals will overwhelm small and medium-sized businesses.”
-Employers should use the time from now until the commencement of the legislation as an opportunity to consider, and seek advice on, the impact that these changes may have on how they engage with employees so that they are ready ahead of time for the changes coming into force in March.Download PDF
+Employers should consider, and seek advice on, the impact that these changes may have on how they engage with employees so that they are in full compliance with the obligations contained in the Act.Download PDF